Loulou de la Falaise: Career

 After more than three decades of designing jewellery and accessories for Saint Laurent, La Falaise launched her own fashion business, designing ready-to-wear, costume jewellery, and accessories, which were retailed in the U.S. as well as two Loulou de La Falaise shops in Paris.

 She sold simplified versions of her jewellery designs in a line created for the Home Shopping Network and created costume jewellery for Oscar de la Renta.
 She operated two of her own shops in Paris, one of which was designed by her brother, Alexis.

+One year Andre León Talley invited her and her mother to a party celebrating the beginning of the Paris couture shows.
+As retold in The New Yorker by Hilton Als, while the group was assembling for a photograph at the end of the party, in response from a direction by her mother about where to stand: "LouLou de La Falaise said, 'I will stand there only if André tries not to look like such a nigger dandy.'
+Several people laughed, loudly.
+None laughed louder than André Leon Talley.
+But it seemed to me that a couple of things happened before he started laughing: he shuttered his eyes, his grin grew larger, and his back went rigid, as he saw his belief in the durability of glamour and allure shatter before him in a million glistening bits.
+Talley attempted to pick those pieces up.
+He sighed, then stood and said, 'Come on, children.
+Let's see something.
+Let's visit the House of Galliano.'"

 Marriages

 On 6 October 1966, she married Desmond FitzGerald, 29th Knight of Glin (1937–2011), an Irish nobleman.
 They separated the following year and divorced in 1970.
 Her title upon marrying the knight was Madam FitzGerald.

 On 11 June 1977, she married Thadée Klossowski de Rola, a French writer, who is the younger son of the painter Balthus in Paris, France.
 She wore a harem-and-turban ensemble from Yves Saint Laurent Rive Gauche.
 They had one child: Anna Klossowski de Rola, co-founder of the contemporary art collection called "MGM."